 Computer games speak to the condition of our 21st society in ways no other media can.
 This minor will explore the many ways in which they address and shape society.
 First, computer games shape our relation to technology and digitalization, while also inviting a critical reflection on the effects of digitalization, for example new forms of political control (informatic control, Galloway).
 Second, on another level, gamification has transformed didactical methods and communication strategies; and while games, on the one hand, use the conventions of film, television, comics, literature, etc., on the other hand we can also see that the visual arts, films, and television series have changed under the influence of games.
 Computer games are at the heart of fundamental changes in art, culture, society and politics.
 We will explore these issues through a discussion of an extensive range of mainstream and indie games (from Half-Life to The Sims and Fortnite, from The Elder Scrolls to The Witcher and The Walking Dead).

 The emergence of games went hand in hand with a paradigm shift in the humanities that had hitherto focused on questions of representation.
 Game studies now work with key-concepts such as interactivity, performativity, and play.
-In addition, games should be understood as part of a broad intermedial “convergence culture” (Jenkins) in which the difference between producers and consumers begins to fade.
-As game making is a part of game culture, and as designing a game contributes a lot to understanding the nature of the medium, this minor also offers different opportunities to obtain skills in game making.
-Students of the Humanities, Social Sciences and (Computer) Sciences can collectively create either a game prototype, or a working computer game.
-Non-science students will be able to follow a course in game making first; science students will be able to start by learning about story-telling.
-They will put their new-won insights at work during a 5 ec hands-on course (game prototype), or during a week-long hackaton (working computer game).
+In addition, games are understood as part of a broad intermedial “convergence culture” (Jenkins) in which the difference between producers and consumers begins to fade.
+As game making is a part of game culture, and as designing a game contributes a lot to understanding the nature of the medium, this minor also offers opportunities to obtain skills in game making.
+Students of the Humanities, Social Sciences and (Computer) Sciences can collectively create digital and non-digital computer game prototypes, after following a course in video game making first, or/and a course in story-telling.
+They will put their new-won insights at work during a 10 ec hands-on course.

 Design your own minor